Mapping Future Imaginaries – Global

 David Chapman Lindsay

 David is an artist and arts administrator, currently working in print, video, and animation.
 His work has been exhibited all over the United States and Europe.
 Much of David’s work is presented as site-specific works through the Popwalk app.
 In these works, he attempts to unravel history and culture within a location, addressing both common and disquieting assumptions that we make about place.
-The Popwalk smartphone app is an exhibition platform for site-specific art video that David developed and is administered as a non profit arts organization, based in the United States.
+The Popwalk smartphone app is an exhibition platform for site-specific art videos that David developed and is administered by a non-profit arts organization based in the United States.

 Email me: davidchapmanlindsay@gmail.com